 Bear Run Nature Reserve

 Bear Run Nature Reserve is integral to biodiversity conservation in the Laurel Highlands and the mid-Appalachian region.
 The Conservancy manages this natural area to protect, conserve and restore land and water for the diversity of the region’s native plants, animals and their ecosystems.
-The reserve protects the watershed of Bear Run, which through the Conservancy’s efforts, has become an exceptional value stream, with the highest water quality designation available in Pennsylvania.
+The reserve also protects the watershed of Bear Run, which through the Conservancy’s efforts, has become an exceptional value stream, with the highest water quality designation available in Pennsylvania.
 A number of historic sites are located in the reserve, and indicate past land uses including farming, mining and logging.